-During the reporting period a total of 12 formal audit findings were raised, including two Non-compliances and ten Areas for Improvement.
-A list of all the audit findings, as well as corrective and preventive actions to the end of December 2011 taken by AquaSure and TDJV to close the findings is given in Appendix 1.
+During the reporting period a total of nine formal audit findings were raised, including two Non-compliances and seven Areas for Improvement.
+No Observations were raised.
+A list of all the audit findings, as well as corrective and preventive actions to the end of March 2012 taken by AquaSure and TDJV to close the findings is given in Appendix 1.